At Banco Popular, safeguarding customer trust and maintaining operational resilience are strategic imperatives.

 Ongoing oversight and monitoring

-Through internal governance structures based on the type of risk, and independent verification of risk management practices.
+Through internal governance structures aligned with the type of risk, and through independent assessments of risk management effectiveness.

 Governance and Organizational Structure

-Risk management at Banco Popular is supported by a robust governance framework, beginning with the strategic oversight of the Board of Directors, which fulfills its role through the Board Risk Committee.
-The Board defines the general guidelines through the Risk Appetite Framework, which guides decision-making and determines the level of risk the Bank is willing to assume.
+Risk management at Banco Popular is supported by a solid governance framework, led by the Board of Directors, which oversees the Bank’s comprehensive risk management system and approves the Risk Appetite Framework.
+This framework guides strategic decision-making and defines the levels of risk exposure the institution is willing to assume.

-The Integrated Risk Management System (SIAR) is subject to continuous evaluation to ensure its alignment with the business strategy, environmental changes, and market best practices.
+The Integrated Risk Management System (SIAR) is subject to continuous evaluation to ensure its alignment with the Bank’s corporate strategy, changes in the regulatory and external environment, and industry best practices.

 Risk Culture

-Banco Popular promotes a solid and transversal risk management culture through an integral training and awareness program aimed at all employees, suppliers and third-party workers.
-This program seeks to strengthen the understanding, appropriation and commitment to risk management, through training, dissemination and participation activities.
-In this way, it encourages the identification, reporting and timely treatment of risks, as well as compliance with the ethical, normative and regulatory principles that govern the Bank's operations.
+Banco Popular fosters an organizational culture grounded in ethics, transparency, and cross-functional alignment through a comprehensive training and awareness program targeting all employees, suppliers, and third-party workers.
+This program aims to strengthen understanding, ownership, and commitment to risk management through capacity-building, communication, and active participation initiatives.
+In doing so, the Bank promotes timely identification, reporting, and mitigation of risks, while ensuring adherence to the ethical, legal, and regulatory principles that govern its operations.

 Continuous Improvement